UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 We took the opportunity to also replace the disks from the previous disk failures with completely new disks so we will no longer be running on hot spares - this work had already been planned.
 The disks should finish rebuilding over the weekend so there will be some impact from that, but the memory increase appears to have made a notable difference at present.

+- 2021-11-15 09:16 - Beginning on Saturday night, something triggered a Lustre bug that left both OSSes (object store servers) unresponsive and prevented logins.
+We are currently working on this.

 ### Kathleen

 - All systems are working well.

 ### Young

-- 2021-09-24 16:00 - Jobs were re-enabled but we are encountering a ZFS bug that causes a metadata server to reboot or crash and the filesystem hangs until it recovers.
-This is causing periodic file access slowness and login failures during the recovery periods.
-Patching of ZFS is being planned.

-- 2021-09-29 15:20 - Queues being drained of jobs so that ZFS upgrade can take place on Thurs 30 Sept.
-This should fix the above bug.

-- 2021-10-04 15:00 - The ZFS upgrade was more complicated than originally thought.
-We currently expect Young to be back in service midday on Tues 5 Oct.

-- 2021-10-05 12:00 - Upgrade completed.
-Jobs were re-enabled on Young.

 - There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
 This leads to a higher than usual number of nodes being seen by the scheduler as unavailable.
-We are awaiting hardware components for those chassis.

 ### Michael